 Also, remember that you are taking a loan from the government and it is not a gift, you will have to pay it back.
 You usually get five years to pay off the loan.
 If you don’t pay it back within the 5 years then you will start to receive interest on the loan payment.

 If you know how that scheme works, then this will all make sense.
-However, if you want more Help to Buy Mortage Advice in Coventry then you can find out more here.
+If not, you can find out more on our Help to Buy Mortgage Advice page.